everycure-org/matrix/docs/src/onboarding/index.md

 ### Python environment

+!!! tip
-> 💡 We recommend using [pyenv](https://github.com/pyenv/pyenv) to manage your python version.
+    We recommend using [pyenv](https://github.com/pyenv/pyenv) to manage your python version.
 Our pipeline has been tested on Python `3.11`.

 We leverage [`uv`](https://github.com/astral-sh/uv) to manage/install our Python requirements.
 Install as follows, then create a virtual env and install the requirements: